Wii505/gcn-usb-adapter/README.md

 This is a vjoy feeder application written in C# using LibUsbDotNet.

-It allows one to communicate with the WUP-028, Wii U to Gamecube USB adapter.
+It allows for communication with the WUP-028 model of the Wii U to Gamecube USB adapter.

 ==================================================================